tc-playground/infosec-playground/theory/02-threats.md

     2. Other Examples: `Retro Share`, `12P Anonymous`, `GNU Net Framework`, `Freenet`, etc.

-    > Not a panacea for privacy or anonymity.
+    > NB: Not a panacea for privacy or anonymity.
+Various `identifiers` and `cookies` can be used to track identities.

 2. `Dark Markets` - Probably dogey stuff.

 ---

-## Spying and Hardware Attacks
+## Spying and Hardware Attacks - Is it possible to be fully protected?

 1. Individuals or organisations with enough resources are capable of performing _spy like_ attacks using: